hexagontk/real_world/README.md

 Gradle is the tool used to automate build tasks locally.

-For image creation, Docker builds binaries (using Gradle) in a first stage.
-The outcome of this stage is used to create the application image (check `backend/Dockerfile` for more details).
+For image creation, `backend/Dockerfile` is used.

 Docker Compose is used to build all modules (from their `Dockerfile`) and run them inside containers.